What Is A Contact Lens fitting?

 Every eye is different - your left is slightly different from your right, and your eyes are different from those of everyone else around you.
 Differences include the diameter and the curvature of your eye, not to mention the severity of any vision problems that you might have.
 This is why getting a precise contact lens fitting is so important.

-If you have problems with your vision and want to use contacts to correct the problem, or if you wish to get coloured contacts for cosmetic purposes, a contact lens fitting is something to consider before you start shopping.
+So, if you have problems with your vision and want to use contacts to correct the problem or if you wish to get coloured contacts for cosmetic purposes a contact lens fitting needed.
+An improper fitting of or prescription for contacts can damage the health of the eyes.

 What Happens During a Contact Lens Fitting?